How do the school take part?

 Let me explain.
 You first need to do the maths first to work out what’s best for your school.

-If you are a small school and have 80 children in total, then each child only needs to complete less than 2 miles each, to surpass the 145 miles total.
+If you are a small school and have 70 children in total, then each child only needs to complete 1.5 miles each, to surpass the 105 miles total.
 You may therefore choose to register the whole school together as one single entry.
-You could designate 1 day when all the children need to complete 2 miles each, or maybe 4 days (between 10-22nd December) when the children will do half a mile each, to reach your total.
-You decide how many days and how far on each day, so long as the children collectively run 145 miles or more.
+You could designate 1 day when all the children need to complete 1.5 miles each, or maybe 3 days (between 14th-21st July) when the children will do half a mile each, to reach your total.
+You decide how many days and how far on each day, so long as the children collectively run 105 miles or more.
 In this case, the whole school would be 1 single entry.

 A larger school may have 60 children in a single year group and may therefore decide to enter each ‘year group’ individually, rather than the school as a whole.
-The 60 children within the year group have to run approx. 2.5 miles each and it can be one day or several days (between December 10-22nd) you decide.
+The 60 children within the year group have to run approx. 2 miles each and it can be one day or several days (between July 14th-21st) you decide.
 In that case, you may place multiple entries, one for each year group.

 You can decide how many ‘groups’ or ‘entries’ you wish to place.
 It may be the whole school as 1, each year group individually or a combination of year groups together.

-Live tracking as you make your way to Santa!
+Live tracking as you make your way round the Lake District

 One of the great features on our website is the live tracking.
-There will be a map of Lapland and each entry will appear as a runner, moving towards Santa’s house, as they complete the 145 mile journey.
+There will be a map of the Lake District and each entry will appear as a runner, moving along the105 mile journey.

 At the end of each day, the person from the school who registered the entries will upload how far the children ran and they will move along the route.
-This is a great visual for school assembly, you can show the progress for each year group, based on how far they run each day and see which year group reach Santa first.
+This is a great visual for school assembly, you can show the progress for each year group, based on how far they run each day and see which year group reaches Coniston first.

 Remember… if you want to use the visual map and show progress each day, the challenge is best done over several days.
 If you register the ‘whole school’ and they hit the target / complete the journey in one single day, the visual progress doesn’t work so well!